Arches, Canyonlands, Capitol Reef, Bryce Canyon, and Zion National Parks

 Hike: A classic park hike, Angels Landing should not be taken lightly.
 It rises nearly 1,500 feet from the canyon floor to its final viewpoint.
 Many people consider the views here to be some of the most spectacular in the world.
 Only those who are physically fit and not afraid of heights should attempt this hike.
 On average, it takes between three and six hours to complete this five-mile round-trip hike.
 Be prepared to walk across a narrow land bridge with steep, shear drop offs on either side.
 Chains are provided for security and peace of mind.
 Please check the park website before you plan this hike for trail conditions and closures.

-Shop: Stop in Springdale for gifts, souvenirs and a great breakfast or brunch.
+Shop: Stop in Springdale for gifts, souvenirs and a great meal.